GioBonvi/GoogleContactsEventsNotifier/README.md

 and closed.
 If you want to close it before explicitly state this intention with a message in the issue.

-Issues marked with the "help request" that are unresponsive will be sent a reminder message after three days since the last message from the user and the issue will be marked with the "unresponsive" tag.
+Issues marked with the `help request` tag that are unresponsive will be sent a reminder message after three days since the last message from the user and the issue will be marked with the `unresponsive` tag.
 If the user still does not respond to the issue, after a month the issue will be closed.

-If you want to re-open a closed "help request" issue ask for this by commenting on it.
+If you want to re-open a closed `help request` issue ask for this by commenting on it.
 Only the user which has originally opened the issue can ask for it to be re-opened.

 ### Testing the script

-If you want to test the script, but in these days none of your contacts have a birthday you can use the ```test()``` function.
+If you want to test the script, but during these days none of your contacts have a birthday you can use the `test()` function.

 To do so, open the script and edit the `fakeTestDate` variable in the debugging configuration section.
-You just need to replace the example date with the date you want to test, then click "Run" -> "test" in the menu at the top of the page.
+You just need to replace the example date with the date you want to test, then click `Run->test` in the menu at the top of the page.
 If everything went right you should receive a birthday notification exactly like if today was the date you set.